MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

     ...

 Note: for the moment we'll leave the console log of records in place, in case there's a problem with the new code.
 It then shows we've run the callback function even if the JSON isn't returned.

+Restart the server using `^C` to stop the previous server and `node server.js` to restart it with the new code.

 In the browser reload the customers endpoint page.
 The previous time you did this the page was just blank - you should now see the returned JSON structure with details of all customers.